samvdjagt/wvdquickstart/customize.md

 * You should now be able to customize anything you want.
 To customize the initial ARM deployment, you can make edits in the main folder's *deploy.json* file.

 ### Example: Add a Custom Script Extensions
 In this example, we'll walk through the process of modifying the Custom Script Extensions (CSE) that are installed on the WVD VMs.
 These steps can be used to either modify an existing CSE, to add a new CSE, or to remove one.
 As explained in the <a href="repo" target="_blank">repository breakdown</a>, the custom script extensions are located in the <a href="https://github.com/samvdjagt/wvdquickstart/tree/master/Uploads/WVDScripts" target="_blank">Uploads/WVDScripts</a> folder.
 As you can see there, there are currently four CSEs that are being installed on the VMs.
 These are also explained in the <a href="repo" target="_blank">repository breakdown</a>.
-To create a new CSE, you could go ahead and create a folder *005-<CSE-NAME>*.
+To create a new CSE, you could go ahead and create a folder *005-{CSE-NAME}*.
 At the very least, this folder will have to contain a *cse_run.ps1* file.
 To get started with this, it's recommended to take an existing *cse_run.ps1* file from one of the other CSEs.
 You can reuse most of such a file, all the way to the following line:
 ```
 Set-Logger "C:\WindowsAzure\Logs\Plugins\Microsoft.Compute.CustomScriptExtension\executionLog\<CSE-NAME>"
 ```
+Then, you can add any content to your cse_run.ps1 that you want.
 In case your CSE will need to take some input parameters, you can take a look at how this is done in, for example, the 001-AzFiles CSE.
 The parameters are loaded from the download file name specified at the top of the script, imported using the following code:
 ```
 LogInfo("###################")
 LogInfo("## 0 - LOAD DATA ##")